How to navigate the T-bill yield drop in Singapore

 Many individuals have explored ways to maximise their CPF returns in the past few years through the T-bills.
 Rising interest rates encouraged Singaporeans to allocate a portion of their savings to these instruments.
 Some also turned to fixed deposits to benefit from the higher rates.

 However, this is a temporary fix as the returns historically have been subpar and are now vulnerable to falling interest rates.
-The recent moves in Singapore's six-month T-bill cut-off yield indicate how this conservative way can fickle in expected yields.
+The recent drop in Singapore's six-month T-bill cut-off yield of around 3% indicates how this conservative way can fickle in expected yields.

 In fact, the pick-up in yields on 6-month and 1-year T-bills is fairly recent.
 If we look at the historical returns, a globally diversified equity market over the long term has consistently delivered superior returns compared to T-bills.